-Your relative/friend/patient may/may not directly benefit from this study.
+Your ward/relative/person you are consenting for may/may not directly benefit from this study.
 However, if they did have a positive blood test, it would mean their doctor may suggest starting different treatment to help their symptoms.
 Most immune diseases are treatable.
-The advantages then are the possibility of a new diagnosis or more accurate monitoring of your friend/relative/patient's current condition.
+The advantages then are the possibility of a new diagnosis or more accurate monitoring of your ward/relative/person you are consenting for's current condition.